Amritpal-001/Medi_quiz/Readme.md

 IN DEVELOPMENT PHASE

 ## Features to include

 - [ ] Using Knowledge graphs and Ontologies to generate questions
 - [ ] Automatic Smart options generation
+- [ ] Using AutoML and un-supervised learning to categorize questions
 - [x] Create in-app Flashcards
 - [ ] Read, review Flashcards, with smart recall algorithm
 - [ ] Recommendations on topics to study